Religion in Greece: Hinduism

-Hinduism in Greece has a small following.
-There is a small Hindu community in Athens.
-There are 25 PIOs and 12 NRIs in the city.
+Hinduism in Greece has a small following, primarily being followed by Hindu expatriates from India.
+A small active Hindu community in present in the capital, Athens.
 On March 1, 2006, the Greek government passed a law allowing cremation.
 The law was welcomed by the Indian community in Athens.
+Many Hindu organizations belonging to ISKCON, Brahma Kumaris, Sahaja Yoga and others have opened in Greece.

 Sikhism

 Sikhs have been in Greece since the World Wars, as part of the British Indian Army.
 Guru Nanak is also known to have passed through Greece during one of his journeys.
 However, actual immigration to Greece began in the 1970s.
-It reached its peak during the 1990s-2000s.
-As of 2017, Sikhs are estimated to number 20,000-25,000.
-There are eight Gurudwaras in Greece, most of them based in Central Greece and only one being in Crete.
+It reached its peak during the 1990s–2000s.
+As of 2017, Sikhs are estimated to number 20,000–25,000.
+There are eight Gurudwaras in Greece, most of them located in Central Greece and only one being in Crete.
 Gurudwaras are often officially documented as personal properties, community centres or libraries, due to the paperwork needed and also due to the lack of recognition of Sikhs by the Greek Government.
 Sikhs often face racism and discrimination by the Greek public, who confuse them with Muslims, as well as legal challenges, mostly due to the distinct appearance (The Five Ks).
 Sikhs are not allowed to wear their turbans and ride motorcycles without helmets, as in the United Kingdom, where their contributions in the war efforts were recognized and they were allowed to not wear helmets.
 Young Sikhs often face difficulties when recruited for the mandatory conscription in Greece, due to their long hair, beard and turbans.
-Sikhism is still not an officially recognized in Greece and Sikhs are often not included in censuses.
-Media coverage of Sikhs is minimal and their religion is often reported as a mix of Hinduism and Islam, while it has a separate belief system and many differences.
-Sikh Gurudwaras have faced numerous attacks including gunshots and molotov cocktails.
-On March 1, 2006, the Greek government passed a law allowing cremation, a move welcomed by both Sikhs and Hindus.
-Since the financial crisis of 2007–2008, many Sikhs have migrated to other countries, such as the United Kingdom, Canada, and Germany.
+Sikhism is still not an officially recognized religion in Greece and Sikhs are often not included in censuses.
+Media coverage of Sikhs is minimal and their religion is often reported as "a mix of Hinduism and Islam", despite having a distinct belief and cultural system.
+On 1 March 2006, the Greek government passed a law allowing cremation, a move welcomed by both Sikhs and Hindus.
+Since the 2008 financial crisis, many Sikhs have migrated to other countries, such as the United Kingdom, Canada and Germany.

+Atheism and Non-Religious Population

+Greece, traditionally known for the strong presence of the Greek Orthodox Church, has seen a gradual increase in the proportion of people identifying as atheist, agnostic, or non-religious.
+While findings since 1981 indicated strong religious sentiment, with around 80% of Greeks believing in God, a closer look reveals a partial retreat as Irreligion in Greece grows: in 2024, 27% of Greeks reported being indifferent to religion, up from 18% in 2018.
+According to a nationwide survey by Metron Analysis for To Vima in December 2024, 66% of Greeks declared that they have a religion, but only 15% reported attending church regularly.
+Estimates from other sources suggest that roughly 4–15% of the population explicitly identify as atheist.